top of page

 DSCF6737_edited.jpg

-Sawyer Moranville
+Sawyer D. Moranville

 Sawyer was raised in Montana.
 He began to study Koine Greek, Classical Hebrew, and Classical Latin at Southern Seminary in Louisville, Kentucky which eventually led to receiving an M.Div.
 After graduating, he moved to Jerusalem with his wife to study more Hebrew (where their first child was also born).
-His studies in Israel led to a Master's degree in Classical Hebrew through the Institute for Biblical Languages and Translation (IBLT; now, the Whole Word Institute).
+His studies in Israel led to a Master's degree in Classical Hebrew through the Institute for Biblical Languages and Translation (The Whole Word Institute).

-Being a mountain lover (having been raise in Montana), husband, father, and Biblical Hebrew teacher, he currently resides with his family in the Greater Philly Metro area and serves as a director of Youth Education at Graterford Bible Fellowship Church.
+Being a mountain lover (having been raised in Montana), husband, father, and Biblical Hebrew teacher, he currently resides with his family in the Greater Philly Metro area and serves as a director of Youth Education at Graterford Bible Fellowship Church.
 When he is not working his day jobs or spending time with his family and church, he is writing and producing Beit Av and other projects.

 bottom of page